SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 Feel hungry for real payments now?
 Just make sure you have the following in place:

+1. Get terminal context
-1. Create a bill and publish it to the app
+2. Create a bill and publish it to the app
-2. Pay using SEQR app
+3. Pay using SEQR app
-3. Check the payment status
+4. Check the payment status

 ## Sequence (simplified)